 Customer satisfaction is vital in any organization, customer satisfaction goals generally aim to increase customer satisfaction in different ways, a few examples are

-Booking rate is vital in increasing conversion rates as you get your customers valuable time by booking a meeting with them.
+Booking rate is vital in increasing conversion rates as when you book a meeting with your prospects, you get their valuable time.
 So goals related to booking rates aim to increase the booking rate of each sales rep. For example

 Demos are a great way to convince a lead to make them a paying customer as they get a hands-on feel and experience of the product or service you offer.
 Here are a few examples of scheduling demo goals